shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/mraid-and-mobile-video-tutorial.md

 ---
-Title : MRAID and Mobile Video Tutorial
-Description : This page offers an introduction to MRAID and mobile video.
-It attempts ms.date : 10/28/2023 ms.custom : industry-reference
+title : MRAID and Mobile Video Tutorial description : Learn about MRAID, what it does, and why we need it. ms.date : 12/05/2023 ms.custom : industry-reference
 ---

-# MRAID and Mobile Video Tutorial
+# MRAID and mobile video tutorial

 This page offers an introduction to MRAID and mobile video.
 It attempts to answer questions such as:

 - What is MRAID?
 How does it work, and how do I use it?
 - What is the relationship between MRAID and mobile video?
 - What are the different ways to run mobile video?
 - What are the video capabilities of mobile web vs. in-app advertising?

 ## MRAID